 Members Read More

 WORKING GROUPS will use the substantive expertise of its members, together with state and technical consultant support, to develop the core content and inform the Roadmap.
-Working group members and meeting schedules will be posted soon.
+Working group members and descriptions are posted below.
+All meetings are open to the public and posted here.

 THE ENERGY MARKETS AND STRATEGIES WORKING GROUP will advise and help develop components of the Roadmap, including renewable energy targets, energy market and trend analyses, analyses of costs and benefits of offshore wind, cost effective development of offshore wind, interconnection and transmission, storage, and related R&D.